 The illegality of syringe exchange programs remains one of the biggest mysteries in the public health sphere.
 There are very few issues where the entire medical and health community can reach unanimous consensus.
-The World Health Organization, the CDC, the Substance Abuse and Mental Health Services Administration, the National Institutes of Health, the Institute of Medicine, the American Medical Association and basically every expert health group that has analyzed the data favors syringe exchange and legal needle access.
+The World Health Organization, the CDC, the n, the National Institutes of Health, the Institute of Medicine, the American Medical Association and basically every expert health group that has analyzed the data favors syringe exchange and legal needle access.
 More than three decades of overwhelming data now shows that needle exchange programs do tremendous good, while causing no discernible harm; the data on their safety and efficacy is stronger than for virtually any other public health intervention.
 The only reason to oppose them today is ignorance — or petty politics.

 Last week, Governor Pence stated that he opposes clean needle exchanges as a drug addiction-fighting strategy, but is making an exception in the case of Scott County.
 “I don’t believe that effective anti-drug policy involves handing out paraphernalia to drug users by government officials,” he says.
 Not only does his stance on drug policy show a complete disregard for the facts; it also poses a danger to the Indiana population